Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Clients must encrypt data themselves before sending to S3
   * Clients must decrypt data themselves when retrieving from S3
   * Customer fully manages the keys and encryption cycle

+#### Default Encryption

+* Amazon S3 default encryption provides a way to set the default encryption behavior for an S3 bucket
+* You can set default encryption on a bucket so that all new objects are encrypted when they are stored in the bucket
+* The objects are encrypted using server-side encryption
+* Amazon S3 encrypts objects before saving them to disk and decrypts them when the objects are downloaded
+* There is no change to the encryption of objects that existed in the bucket before default encryption was enabled

 #### Encryption in transit (SSL/TLS)